forwardemail/forwardemail.net/app/views/faq/index.md

 <div class="alert my-3 alert-secondary">
   <i class="fa fa-info-circle font-weight-bold"></i>
-  <strong>Disable Example:</strong> If you want all emails that match a certain pattern to be disabled (see <a href="#can-i-disable-specific-aliases" class="alert-link">Can I disable specific aliases</a>), then simply use the same approach with an exclamation mark "!":
+  <strong>Quiet reject example:</strong> If you want all emails that match a certain pattern to be disabled and quietly reject (appears to sender as if the message was sent successfully, but actually goes nowhere) with status code `250` (see <a href="#can-i-disable-specific-aliases" class="alert-link">Can I disable specific aliases</a>), then simply use the same approach with a single exclamation mark "!".
+This indicates to the sender that the message was successfully delivered, but it actually went nowhere (e.g. blackhole or `/dev/null`).
 </div>

 <table class="table table-striped table-hover my-3">